{{ propApi.closeIcon }}

 This Australian Standard outlines the minimum requirements for any built-in components within masonry walls and piers such as flashing, lintels, wall ties and tendons.

-• Section 1 deals with the scope of the standard, references and the definitions / explanations of components and systems.
+• Section 1: Deals with the scope of the standard - references and the definitions / explanations of components and systems.

-• Section 2 deals with general design requirements, including serviceability and load.
+• Section 2: Deals with general design requirements - including serviceability and load.

-• Section 3 deals with specific design properties of all components for masonry construction, including ties and reinforcing.
+• Section 3: Deals with specific design properties - of all components for masonry construction, including ties and reinforcing.

-• Section 4 deals with the individual design aspects of masonry construction, from moisture prevention through to control joints, mortar bonding, connections, sills and corbelling.
+• Section 4: Deals with the individual design aspects - of masonry construction, from moisture prevention through to control joints, mortar bonding, connections, sills and corbelling.

-• Section 5 deals with durability requirements in different proximity and climate zones.
+• Section 5: Deals with durability requirements - in different proximity and climate zones.

-• Section 6 deals with required fire-resistance design outcomes, including insulation.
+• Section 6: Deals with required fire-resistance design outcomes - including insulation.

-• Section 7 deals with the structural design requirements of unreinforced masonry and includes a number of detailed tables and figures.
+• Section 7: Deals with the structural design requirements - of unreinforced masonry and includes a number of detailed tables and figures.

-• Section 8 deals with the structural design requirements of steel reinforced masonry; being in addition to the requirements at Sections 4 and 5.
+• Section 8: Deals with the structural design requirements - of steel reinforced masonry; being in addition to the requirements at Sections 4 and 5.

-• Section 9 deals with the specific design requirements of masonry reinforced with pre-stressed steel tendons, either pre- or post-tensioning.
+• Section 9: Deals with the specific design requirements - of masonry reinforced with pre-stressed steel tendons, either pre- or post-tensioning.

-• Section 10 deals with the required design considerations for earthquake actions.
+• Section 10: Deals with the required design considerations - for earthquake actions.

-• Section 11 deals with material component compatibility requirements for masonry construction.
+• Section 11: Deals with material component compatibility requirements - for masonry construction.

-• Section 12 deals with the requirements for site control, workmanship and any construction and testing requirements for special masonry, such as recycled brickwork etc.
+• Section 12: Deals with the requirements for site control,workmanship - and any construction and testing requirements for special masonry, such as recycled brickwork etc.

-The standard also contains 9 appendices consisting of:
+The standard also contains nine appendices:

 • Appendix A talks to the assessment of strength values from specific or control test results.